kcsurapaneni/docker/README.md

       - db
 ```
 In this example we have 2 services: `db` and `web`.
 The `web` service has a dependency on the `db` service specified using `depends_on`.
 This means when you run `docker compose up -d`, Docker Compose will start the `db` service before starting the `web` service.
 It ensures that the necessary dependencies are ready before bringing up the dependent services

+However, it's important note a few things.

+1. **Dependencies don't guarantee full readiness:** `depends_on` only ensures that the dependent service starts after the service it depends on.
+It doesn't wait for the dependent service to be fully `healthy` or `ready` before proceeding.
+If your application needs to be wait for a specific condition (like a database fully initialized), you may need additional mechanisms within your application code.
+2. **Not for inter-container communication:** `depends_on` is not designed for inter-container communication.
+It helps manage the startup order but doesn't manage the availability of network services between containers.
+If your application requires communication with another container, you should handle retries and connection handling within your application.
+3. **Availability:** Starting order doesn't guarantee availability.
+Even if a service starts, it doesn't guarantee that it's fully operational or responsive.
+Monitoring and health checks are important for ensuring your services are running as expected.

+In summary, `depends_on` is a useful feature in Docker Compose for managing startup order and basic dependencies, but doesn't handle all aspects of application readiness and communication between containers.